Do Go On - 361 - The Hollywood Bandit

 Wow.

-I also had a thought just before that.
+I also had a thought just before there.

 so that they could suck their own fox.